www.weldreality.com.

 suggests that the shifting of drill collars, improper anchoring of guy lines and

-failed welds on the drilling rig leg may have contributed to the collapse of the
+FAILED WELD on the drilling rig leg may have contributed to the collapse of the

 rig.
 When the rig collapsed, the derrick man fell an estimated 65 feet to the